The Novozymes Touch

 Regional presidents within Novozymes have overall responsibility for human rights and labor rights aspects in their particular regions, whereas the person responsible for a particular site has operational responsibility.
 This is reviewed by the Sustainability Development Board, which is made up of line of business representatives.
 Please refer to Novozymes’ overall approach to sustainability.

 Novozymes’ business units conduct annual self-assessments, which are carried out on the basis of our global minimum standards.
 The minimum standards make it possible to identify better practices and share experiences between business units, thereby improving performance locally.
-The anchoring of the minimum standards in line of business through self-assessments is reported to the Sustainability Development Board, which reviews and decides on further action in collaboration with the Sustainability Development Department on an annual basis.
+The anchoring of the minimum standards in line of business through self-assessments is reported to the Sustainability Development Board, which reviews and decides on further action in coordination with the Sustainability Development Department on an annual basis.

 Audits of business units' compliance with internationally recognized human rights and labor standards are an integrated part of the internal auditing program.
 Each year, Novozymes’ internal audit panel selects business units to be audited with regard to their compliance with human rights and labor standards.
 Audit findings are reported internally to Executive Management, and follow-up on corrective actions is integrated into our audit procedures/system, which are verified by third-party auditors.
 Novozymes does not report audit findings externally.